shekeriev/suse-tu/lecture-3/demo.md

 Make sure that you are working on the **k3s1** machine.

+First, stop the firewall.
+Normally, we won't do this, but today, our focus is on the cluster and not on the firewall.
+Execute this:

+`sudo systemctl disable --now firewalld`

-Let's convert it to a **k3s** host.
+Now, we are ready to convert it to a **k3s** host.
 Execute the following:

+`curl -sfL https://get.k3s.io | sudo sh -s - --advertise-address 192.168.222.101 --flannel-iface eth1 --write-kubeconfig-mode 644`

+As our machines have two network interfaces this will adjust the configuration to match our needs.

+Once the installation is done, we are ready to set up the other two nodes.
+First, we must extract the token:

+`sudo cat /var/lib/rancher/k3s/server/node-token`

+Copy the resulting value.

+Then log in to the second machine (**k3s2**) and first stop the firewall:

+`sudo systemctl disable --now firewalld`

+And then execute the following to make it part of our cluster:

+`curl -sfL https://get.k3s.io | sudo sh -s - agent --server https://192.168.222.101:6443 --node-ip 192.168.222.102 --flannel-iface eth1 --token <token-value>`

+Now, log in to the second machine (**k3s3**) and first stop the firewall:

+`sudo systemctl disable --now firewalld`

+And then execute the following to make it part of our cluster:

-`curl -sfL https://get.k3s.io | sudo sh - `
+`curl -sfL https://get.k3s.io | sudo sh -s - agent --server https://192.168.222.101:6443 --node-ip 192.168.222.103 --flannel-iface eth1 --token <token-value>`

-// todo: add other nodes
+We are done with this.

+#### Cluster exploration

-It will take care of everything.
-In less than 30 seconds we will have a fully working k3s server.
+By now, we should have a fully working k3s cluster.

-There is one minor adjustment that need to do in order to be able to use it easy as a regular user.
-We must adjust the the permissions of the main configuration file to allow everyone to read it.
-Execute:

-`chmod go+r /etc/rancher/k3s/k3s.yaml`

-Now, we can execute the following to check the installed version:

-`kubectl version`

-This is the main utility that we will use to control our k3s installation.
-Usually, this is a separate binary, but in this case it is embedded into the k3s binary.
-Not that this will change anything for us.
-It is just an interesting fact.

-We can see the list of nodes (only one) of our k3s cluster with:
+Return on the first machine and ask for the list of nodes in our k3s cluster with:

 `kubectl get nodes`